akbarratt/rb109/LOG.md

 Logging my progress so I can make commits even on days I push no code.
 Numbering continued from RB101/LOG.md.
 Newest entries first.

+### Days 173: Monday August 16, 2021

+**Pomodoros Completed**: 5

+**Today's Progress**: Continued my review of object passing, taking notes, making new notecards

+**My Feelings**: Could have done more today.
+Let household chores take priority.
+Still, a good start to the week.
+Feel I can do more tomorrow.
+Always hard coming off an unfocused weekend.

 ### Days 172: Sunday August 15, 2021

 **Pomodoros Completed**: 0